maddygoround/notionedge/README.md

 To obtain your token, login to Notion and open your DevTools and find your cookies.
 There should be a cookie called `token_v2`, which is used for the authorization.

 ## Deployment
 Deployment is done using serverless.
 Serverless yml exists in the project directory.
-You serverless profile to provide aws credentails.
+You need use serverless profile to provide aws credentails / profile.

 ## Routes
 Routes are written using a modified version of [jeremydaly/lambda-api](https://github.com/jeremydaly/lambda-api).
 The library is changed to support Lambda@edge Events.